 A forfeit is declared by the Home Plate Umpire if a team cannot field at least EIGHT (8) players within 15 minutes of posted game time, unless extenuating circumstances exist as determined by the Umpire(s).

 If a team can field 8 players, that game is considered an official game with all runs and innings pitched being reported.

+The opposing team DOES NOT play down to the minimum players of the other team.
+The opposing team will play (9) defensive players with a continuous bathing order as any normally scheduled game.

 Extended play (below) does not apply when a team cannot field at least 8 players - no borrowing of players.